 Sow your seeds, just a few millimetres down from the surface.
 Too deep and they will struggle to emerge.
 You should start to see signs of life within 7-10 days.
 Some varieties can take 2 weeks or more.
 Alternatively, you could try sowing seeds on a damp paper towel, within a Tupperware/plastic container.
 Check them regularly and move any that show signs of life to your chosen medium.

 Maximise Natural light or use additional lighting to bring your plants on early.
 Especially if you are growing pubescens or the super hot chinense varieties.
 Light is not needed until seeds break the surface of the soil.
 Lights should be about 10cm away to start with.
 They can be moved closer over time.
 Most baccatum or annuum varieties can be started later, around February or March in the UK.

 Select your grow medium.
-We use Root Riot cubes, they are easy and less mess.
+We mostly use Root Riot cubes, they are easy and less mess.
 Options include soils, Coco, Peat, Rockwool or other hydroponic mediums.
 Ensure that the medium is not compacted, so air can reach the roots.
 If you are using soil, consider adding Perlite or similar and don't tamp the surface too hard.

 Ensure the soil or other medium is damp and not soaking wet.
 Too wet and the seeds will rot, before germinating, attracting pests.
 Keep the soil moist throughout germination.
 Never let it completely dry out.
 Consider using plant matting under the trays and keep that damp.